looeee/discoverthreejs-site/markdown/book/first-steps/responsive-design.md

 ## Seamlessly Handling Browser Window Size Changes {#seamless-resize}

 Currently, our app cannot handle a user doing something as simple as rotating their phone or resizing their browser. **We need to handle resizing gracefully, in an automatic manner that's invisible to our users**, and which involves a minimum of effort on our part.
 Unlike anti-aliasing, there's no magic setting to fix this.
 However, we already have a `Resizer` class, so here, we'll extend this to reset the size whenever the window changes size.
-After all, that's why we called this class a {{< link path="/book/first-steps/world-app/#systems-the-resizer-module-1" title="Re-sizer" >}} in the first place.
+After all, that's why we called this class a [Re-sizer]({{< relref "/book/first-steps/world-app#systems-the-resizer-module-1" >}} "Re-sizer") in the first place.

 ### Listen for `resize` Events on the Browser Window